kaz6120/Loglite/README.markdown

-Loggix : A Really simple PHP + SQLite/MySQL driven blogging engine.
+LogLite : A Really simple PHP + SQLite driven blogging system.
 =============================================================

 ## HOW TO START LOGGIX ##